kracr/owl2bench/OWL2Bench/README.md

 ## Usage

 The user must have java and maven installed in the system.
+The user needs to provide two inputs, the number of universities and the OWL 2 profile (EL, QL, RL, DL) of interest.
+The ABox axioms are generated using OWL2Bench code, complying with the schema defined in the TBox of the selected profile.
+The size of the ABox depends on the number of universities.
+The final dataset on which the reasoners are evaluated consists of both TBox and ABox axioms.

 # 1. Direct execution using executable jar :